EllDy96/Synesthetic/README.md

 We visualize in a different way:
 * Rhythms: since polyrhythms are supported, each rhythm can be associated to a different animation.
 The animations are triggered and pulsate following their relative rhythm

+## How to run Synesthetic
+Navigate into the src/ folder and follow the instructions in the README file.